electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/etronservices/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/locking.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/lockings.jpg"
-        alt="You can lock and unlock the car from the myAudi app" title="You can lock and unlock the car from the myAudi app">
+        class="img-fluid" alt="You can lock and unlock the car from the myAudi app" title="You can lock and unlock the car from the myAudi app">
     </a>
     <figcaption><h4>You can lock and unlock the car from the myAudi app</h4></figcaption>
 </figure>